DoroMartoski/Platform-App-Builder-Certification-Maintenance/Winter ’24.md

 How: To enable the Lightning Article Editor and Article Personalization for Knowledge, go to Release Updates in Setup, find the update, and get started.

+## Save Time with Mass Quick Actions on Related Lists
+* Use quick actions on related lists to help your users create and update related records with ease.
+* Streamline data entry by configuring quick actions with predefined field values and action layouts that include only the most important fields.
+* Add quick actions directly on the related lists, right where users need them.
+* Your users can create related records for items in the list without leaving the page.
+Or they can perform mass updates on up to 100 related records at once.

+### How: You can add quick actions on a related list in one of two ways.
+In the Winter ’24 release, only Create a Record and Update a Record quick actions are supported.

+* To add quick actions from the Lightning App Builder, add or select the Dynamic Related List - Single component on the record page.
+In the properties pane, select Show list view action bar, and then click Add Action.
+* To add quick actions using the page layout editor, from the object management settings for the parent object, open the page layout.
+Double-click to open the related list properties, expand the Buttons section, and select the quick actions that you want to add.
+Then, from the parent record page in the Lightning App Builder, set the related list type to Enhanced List.

+## Set a Password or Expiration Date on a Public Link to a Salesforce File
+In Lightning Experience, when you create a public link to share a file, you can
+* choose to set a date when the link expires.
+* You can also protect access to the file with a password.
+By default, link expiration is enabled and set for 30 days.
+* Use the password default settings to determine if protection is on or off by default.
+When password protection is toggled on, an auto-generated password shows in the dialog.
+Public links to folders don’t have password protection or link expiration.

+### How: When creating a public link to share a file, the dialog box shows your current default settings.

+* Expiration date is enabled and automatically set for 30 days out.

+### Password setting:
+* When Password is toggled off, no password is required, as shown in the example here.
+* If you previously enabled password protection, the dialog would display the auto-generated password.

+To set password defaults for Salesforce Files, edit the content deliveries settings.
+* From Setup, in the Quick Find box, enter Salesforce Files, and then
+* select Content Deliveries and Public Links.
+Select a password default.
+* Choose from the following:
+* Password protection is optional and defaults to OFF
+* Password protection is optional and defaults to ON
+* Password protection is required (This setting doesn’t mean password protection is required in Lightning Experience, but it defaults to ON.)